 Information on Proposed National Priority Listing

-On January 18, 2017, the United States Environmental Protection Agency (USEPA) opened a Comment Period for the proposed addition of the Orange County North Basin (OCNB) to the National Priority List (NPL).
+On January 18, 2017, the USEPA opened a Comment Period for the proposed addition of the OCNB to the NPL.
 The Site, located in Northern Orange County, is a comingled groundwater plume of chlorinated solvents and other contaminants covering more than 5 square miles, primarily beneath the cities of Anaheim and Fullerton, California.

 As of March 8, 2018, EPA gave all interested parties an additional 60 days to submit comments related to OCNB proposed NPL addition.
 The public comment period ended on May 18, 2018.